TX Forms Overview

 - Flexible control over field visibility, defaults, or validations

-- To track engagement using hidden fields or campaign IDs
+- The capability to monitor user interaction and engagement using hidden fields or campaign IDs

 Common Use Cases: